joelborellis/centriqe-streamlit/README.md

 # centriqe-streamlit
 Repository for Centriqe Streamlit app

-# recent article from McKinsey regarding Generative AI in the Retail industry - Use Cases
+# Recent article from McKinsey regarding Generative AI in the Retail industry - Use Cases

 "In the next three to five years, generative AI could add $150 billion, conservatively, and up to $275 billion to the apparel, fashion, and luxury sectors’ operating profits, according to McKinsey analysis.
 From codesigning to speeding content development processes, generative AI creates new space for creativity"